Philly is a steak city, and I’ve spent my fair share of time chasing down the holy grail: cheesesteaks.

 Barclay Prime isn’t your typical steakhouse in Philadelphia, and that’s exactly the point.

-It’s a little flashier, a little more modern, and somehow manages to make tater tots feel upscale––I mean, we’re talking about a menu that comes with a $140 wagyu ribeye cheesesteak that comes with Champagne here.
+It’s a little flashier, a little more modern, and somehow manages to make tater tots feel upscale—I mean, we’re talking about a menu that comes with a $140 Barclay Prime Cheesesteak that comes with Champagne here.

-When you’re going all out, don’t mind spending a bit extra and fancy a restaurant that leans into a spectacle; there are not many better places to find that in Philly.
+When you’re going all out and looking for the best steak Philadelphia, don’t mind spending a bit extra.
+If you fancy one of the top restaurants in Philly that leans into a spectacle, there are not many better places to find than here.

 Rittenhouse Grill